liviuignat/EverRealGMBH-internal-linear-connector/README-CYCLE-STATUS-NOTIFICATIONS.md

 Slack notifications are sent when **all** of the following conditions are met:

 1. **Active Cycle**: Issue is assigned to an active (not completed) cycle
-2. **Status/Label Criteria**: Issue meets one of these conditions:
+2. **Actual Change Detection**: Issue has a relevant change:
-   - Moved to "QA Testing" status
+   - **Status Change**: Moved TO "QA Testing" or "Done" (from a different status)
-   - Moved to "Done" status
-   - Tagged with "🔴 FLAGGED" label
+   - **Label Addition**: Has "🔴 FLAGGED" label (Note: cannot detect if newly added due to webhook limitations)

+### Change Detection Logic

+The system intelligently detects actual changes to prevent duplicate notifications:

+- **Status Changes**: Compares previous state with current state using Linear API
+- **New Issues**: Issues created directly in "QA Testing" or "Done" trigger notifications
+- **Label Changes**: Currently triggers on any flagged issue (limitation noted below)

 ### Supported Actions

-The system monitors Linear webhook events for issue updates and checks for the above criteria.
+The system monitors Linear webhook events for issue updates and validates actual status transitions.

 ## Configuration